new-dawn/new_dawn_server/README.md

 (new_dawn) TZY-Mac:new_dawn_server Tang$
 ```
 * You should be able to see migration files generated in `migrations/`.
 Commit all generated changes and push to your branch

+## Tests
+1. Unit Test: Run `python3 manage.py test`.
+2. Integration Test: `./runserver` locally.
+Go to browser to query the endpoint you touched.
+See if correct data is returned.